rammelmueller/fermifci_data_repo/example_code/README.md

 The same procedure works for all example codes provided here.
 To change the physical, numerical and I/O parameters simply open the run script of the respective example and modify the dictionary that holds all the parameters (typically called `param`).
 This is where all the user input is collected so that everything is defined in one place.
 Note that the nature of the implementation of these examples is simply a design choice and not at all a part of FermiFCI itself.
 However, it may serve as a guideline in order to maintain a readable codebase.

+Details on the implementation can be found in the respective subdirectories, for more insights check out the [accompanying paper](https://arxiv.org/abs/2202.04603).

 ## 1D Harmonic oscillator
 The following use-cases are available: